wubin28/learn_rust_by_mistakes_no_frills/README.md

 In short, CC BY-NC-ND 4.0 is a relatively strict license.
 It allows free sharing of the book but prohibits any form of adaptation or commercial use.

+## Book Code

+You can download the code for this book from our GitHub repository at https://github.com/wubin28/learn_rust_by_mistakes_no_frills.
+We've made it easy for you to find and run each code listing by annotating its specific location in the repository.
+The repository is neatly organized by chapters, following the format "chxx" (where "xx" represents the chapter number).

 ## Frequently Asked Questions

 ### 1. Is this book suitable for complete beginners?